radheshayamkumar/CPP-OOPS-Codes/README.md

-That's a great idea for a GitHub README\!
-Here are comprehensive, yet simple notes on C++ OOPs concepts, formatted nicely for your file.

 # 🚀 C++ Object-Oriented Programming (OOPs) Concepts

 Object-Oriented Programming (OOP) is a programming paradigm that uses the concept of **objects** and **classes**.
 It aims to implement real-world entities like inheritance, hiding, polymorphism, etc., in programming.